 The initial use of hydrogen for transport is likely to be municipal bus and truck fleets, and prototypes have already been on the road in many parts of the world.
 These are centrally-fuelled, so avoid the need for a retail network, and onboard storage of hydrogen is less of a problem than in cars.

-For fuller information on fuel cells in motor vehicles see companion paper Electricity and Cars.
+For information on fuel cells in particular motor vehicles see companion paper Electricity and Cars.